Blog Profiles: Feminist Blogs

 I was immediately drawn to this blog because of the title.
 I’m a curvy girl who’s never been a big fan of the Barbie image.
 With that in mind, Adios Barbie works to “create articles, collaborate on campaigns, lectures, events that redefine perceptions of identity, body, beauty, and power.”

 My daughter called me squishy one day and I knew it was time to get to the gym.
-She didn’t say it negatively — it was just a fact and that was the word she thought of in the moment.
+She didn’t say it negatively — it was just a fact and that was the word she thought of at the moment.
 When the weight started coming off, she asked me if I wanted to be straight.
 After m-a-n-y questions, I realized she was using the word “straight” to describe “skinny.”
-Words matter and I was accidently raising a ‘fat positive’ kid.
+Words matter and I was accidentally raising a ‘fat positive’ kid.

 Follow @AdiosBarbie on Twitter.